Ashok K Singh

 Ashok Kumar Singh (born 1 July 1962) is an Indian scientist who works in the field of Plant Genetics and Breeding.
 He is known for his contribution to Basmati rice breeding.
 He is former director and Vice-Chancellor of the Indian Agricultural Research Institute, New Delhi, a deemed to be university.
 Dr Singh is an alumnus of Banaras Hindu University, Varanasi where he did his bachelor's degree and Masters Program in agriculture with specialisation in plant genetics and breeding.
 He received doctorate degree from the Indian Agricultural Research Institute, New Delhi for his research on rice breeding.

-Awards and honors
+Awards and honours

 Dr. Ashok Kumar Singh has received several awards and recognitions for his services to the society.
 He is fellow of Indian National Science Academy, New Delhi; National Academy of Agricultural Sciences, New Delhi and Indian Society of Genetics and Plant Breeding, New Delhi.